Nazar-Pichak/Professional-CSS-Course/readme.md

 ## How can I contact you?

-Please use the Udemy Q&A section to ask questions.
+Please open an issue in this GitHub repo or contact me on the private Discord (see 'resources' below video to find link).
+You can also contact me at support@bytegrad.com.